DaTurr3t/mcctl/README.md

 - `systemd_service`: The Service Prefix before "@INSTANCE_NAME".
 Default: 'mcserver'.
 - `server_user`: The User under which Servers can be managed and are run.
 Default: 'mcserver'.
+- `env_file`: The File in which Systemd Starting Options are specified.
+Default: 'jvm-env'.

 ### [user]